 These funds basically entail that you are a responsible adult and capable to look out for yourselves.

 An international student aiming for a Canadian university means that he/she is required to exhibit good communication skills to sustain in the country.
-Majority of university expects students to present with English proficiency and thus they are vital.
+The majority of university expects students to present with English proficiency and thus they are vital.

 Some of the approved language tests include: